Duncanville, Texas: Government

 Duncanville City Hall is located at 203 E. Wheatland Road.
 Most city services are located in this facility, which also includes the Duncanville Recreation Center featuring meeting rooms, a double gymnasium, and an indoor walking track.
 Armstrong Park is also located next to City Hall.
 Duncanville has three walking trails, 17 city parks, and many other recreation spaces for team sports.

 U.S. Route 67 runs through the eastern portion of Duncanville.
 Interstate 20 passes through its northern portion.

 The United States Postal Service operates the Duncanville Post Office.

 The Duncanville Public Library is located at 201 James Collins Boulevard.

-The city of Duncanville is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.
+The city of Duncanville is a voluntary member of the North Central Texas Council of Governments, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.